KaranPatelDev/Data-Analysis/README.md

 ## 📈 Projects

-Here, you can provide a brief overview of each project in your repository.
-For example:
+Here, is a brief overview of each project in this repository :

 1. ***Project 1***: Data Analysis on Recent Indian Lok Sabha Elections This project aims to analyze the results of the recent 2024 Indian Lok Sabha elections.
 The                         analysis focuses on various aspects such as the distribution of winning candidates, age                                demographics, party performance, and the impact of key political figures..